 180 X 15 X 2.2 = 2700

 The result you will get is an estimate of your maintenance calories.
 This means that you would want to test if it is actually right.
 To do that I would recommend eating that amount of food for a couple of weeks, as well as monitoring your body weight.
-An app like MyFitnessPal could help to keep track of your daily calorie intake.
+An app like MyFitnessPal or a calorie counter spreadsheet could help to keep track of your daily calorie intake.

 If you observe that you start losing weight – you are eating below your maintenance level or TDEE.
 Weight gain means that you are eating above your TDEE level.
 If you maintain your body weight, then you eat around your maintenance calorie level.